 One perk of the midnight sun in Tromso is that you will have such long days that you can pack so much into them!
 It will give you a chance to explore the area surrounding Tromso with ease, as well.

-If you don’t quite understand how the midnight sun works, this graphic may help explain things just a little bit!
+If you don’t quite understand how the midnight sun works, this graphic above may help explain things just a little bit!

-Best Things to do in Tromso in Summer
+Best Things to Do in Tromso in Summer

 There are so many things to do in Tromso in summer!

-We are covering some of the more obvious ones, and ones you can also do during winter, but we are also adding some new ones in there like boat trips and hikes.
+We are covering some of the more obvious ones and ones you can also do during winter, but we are also adding some new ones in there like boat trips and hikes.

 If you have any suggestions, please leave us a comment and let us know!